keithrabb/Election_Analysis/README.md

   *Show the county with the highest turnout

+  *Declare a winner of the election while showing total vote count & % of vote received

   ## 2 Election Audit Results
   *Total votes cast in the congressional election: :black_small_square: 369,711 votes